-Leslie began working at Beasley Allen Law Firm in May 2012 as a law clerk in our Consumer Fraud Section.
-She is currently an attorney in the same section, working on class actions, antitrust issues and whistleblower claims, and had previously worked in our Toxic Torts Section, handling cases related to the BP Oil Spill litigation.
+Leslie began working at Beasley Allen Law Firm during law school in May 2012 as a law clerk in our Consumer Fraud Section.
+She is currently an attorney in the same section, working on class actions, antitrust issues and whistleblower claims.
+Leslie also previously worked in our Toxic Torts Section handling cases related to the BP Oil Spill litigation.

 Awards and Ratings

-Leslie is a member of The National Advocates – Top 40 Under 40 and received the American Association for Justice’s 2015-2016 and 2016-2017 New Lawyer's Division Excellence Awards.
-She was named Beasley Allen’s Fraud Section Attorney of the Year for 2017.
+Leslie is a member of The National Advocates – Top 40 Under 40 and received the American Association for Justice’s New Lawyer’s Division Excellence Awards for 2015-2016 and 2016-2017.
+Leslie was named Beasley Allen’s Fraud Section Attorney of the Year for 2017.

 Leslie attended Auburn University, graduating cum laude with her B.A. in 2009.
 She earned her J.D., graduating magna cum laude, from Faulkner University’s Thomas Goode Jones School of Law in 2013.
-During law school, she was a Knabe Scholar, won four Best Paper awards and was named 2013 Advocate of the Year.
-She was also a Champion at the National Appellate Advocacy Competition Regionals, second place Best Advocate at the August A. Rendigs Competition and won Best Brief at the Mercer Legal Ethics Competition.
+During law school, she was a Knabe Scholar and named 2013 Advocate of the Year.
+She also won the National Appellate Advocacy Competition Regionals, won second place Best Advocate at the August A. Rendigs Competition, and won Best Brief at the Mercer Legal Ethics Competition.
 She was a Student Bar Association senator for two years, a member of the Board of Advocates Executive Council and a Jones School of Law Student Ambassador.

 During law school, Leslie clerked with Justice Greg Shaw of the Supreme Court of Alabama and the Alabama Attorney General’s Office.
 She also worked with Circuit Judge Christopher Hughes for the 37th Judicial District of Alabama and as a research assistant at Jones School of Law.